 Why not pay cash?

 If you are buying goods or services valued between £100 and £30,000 and pay part of the amount due on a credit card, the card provider is liable if the goods are faulty or the person supplying the goods or services goes bust.
-This is especially important when buying goods abroad and they are faulty or do not arrive.
+This is especially important when buying goods abroad and they are faulty or

 What is cash back or points collecting?